 to all who call upon him in truth.

 - It is a fiction that we are not in need, and it is not degrading to be needy.
 We really are interdependent when it comes to the natural world and other human beings.
 And we really are dependent when it comes to God.
 He created our bodies through our parents and created our souls directly at the moment of conception.
-He sustains us and everything in being in every moment.
+He sustains us and everything else in being in every moment.

 - It is good that God is just and kind so that we can call upon him with confidence.